rodneyshupe/Cookbook/Recipes/Entrees-Pork.rst

 -----------
 - Kosher salt and pepper
 - 1 tablespoon sugar
-- 1 (3 1/2-pound) boneless center-cut pork loin roast
+- 1 boneless center-cut pork loin roast, about 3 1/2 pounds (1.6kg)
 - 1 recipe of `Peach Sauce <#peach-sauce>`__
 - 2 teaspoons herbes de Provence
 - 10 slices bacon

 Directions
 ----------
 1. Combine 4 teaspoons salt and sugar in bowl.
 Remove fat cap and silverskin from roast.
 Rub roast with salt-sugar mixture, wrap in plastic wrap, and refrigerate for at least 1 hour or up to 24 hours.